Atiba Hutchinson: Beşiktaş

 In August 2018, Hutchinson signed a one-year new contract with the club, which had a clause to extend the contract a further season if certain performance criteria are met.
 During the 2019–20 season, Hutchinson reached 200 league appearances with Beşiktaş.

 On 15 August 2020, Hutchinson signed another extension with Beşiktaş that would keep him with the club through the end of the 2020–21 season.

 On 6 July 2021, Hutchinson signed another one-year extension with Beşiktaş.
 In July 2022, he signed a further one-year extension.
 In May 2023, Beşiktaş confirmed Hutchinson would depart the club at the conclusion of the season.
 His final appearance for the club would be on 3 June against Kasımpaşa, with Hutchinson scoring a penalty, capping off a 5–2 victory.
 Prior to Beşiktaş' final game of the season against Konyaspor, he was honoured by the club for his 10-year tenure in front of the fans at Vodafone Park.
 After 2023 CONCACAF Nations League final match, he retired.

+During his spell in Istanbul, Hutchinson became a fan favourite at Beşiktaş and said that he was regularly recognised by supporters in the city because of his long time at the club, while noting that he experienced far less public attention when he returned to Canada and described that contrast as "extremely unusual".